 Seek the Advice of an Experienced Traffic Accident Lawyer

 As with all emerging technologies, the legal system will have to catch up with issues involving autonomous vehicles—just as it had to catch up with the internet, file sharing, and rideshare technology.
 Many legal issues concerning driverless cars will eventually be resolved by case law and the precedents that are established.

 Meanwhile, if you’re involved in an accident with a partially self-driving vehicle, you need to consult with an established Atlanta traffic accident attorney.
 For more than three decades, the legal team at Grant Law Office has been successfully representing Georgia injury victims, getting them the compensation they deserve.
-For a free case evaluation, call (866) 249-5513 or local (404) 995-3955 today.
+For a free case evaluation, call (404) 995-3955 today.

 Contact us today for a free and comprehensive case evaluation.